Phong Material

 material.useSSR = true; // Use screen space reflection3.
 Practical Example: Combining Textures

-By applying multiple maps simultaneously, you can make a simple ball look like a detailed planet or mechanical part.
+By applying multiple maps simultaneously, you can make a simple sphere look like a detailed planet or a complex mechanical part.

 import * as RedGPU from "https://redcamel.github.io/RedGPU/dist/index.js";